SimonPinches/EIRENE/CONTRIBUTING.md

 __One branch, one sort of changes.__

-Contributors can speed up the integration of corrects or improvements by focussing on one topic per branch / merge request.
+Contributors can speed up the integration of corrections or improvements by focussing on one topic per branch / merge request.
 This allows the reviewer to get a rapid overview on the changes which simplifies the process of merging contributions into our master branch.

 ## Contribution flow